linomp/linomp/README.md

 I'm Lino, a student with a Mechanical Engineering background & Software Development experience, interested in industry 4.0 solutions.

-As you enjoy a hot imaginary welcome beverage, here are some facts about me and why I program:
+Here are some facts about me and why I program:

 ## Background
 - I was born in the warm, coastal city of Manta, Manabí, Ecuador.